 By county, as defined in Figure 15 – Coastal and Inland.

 B. Provide this form in Excel format.
-The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-Also include all tables in Form A-5, Percentage Change in Output Ranges, in a submission appendix.
+The file name shall include the abbreviated name of the modeling organization, the hurricane standards year, and the form name.
+Also include all tables in Form A-5, Percentage Change in Hurricane Output Ranges (2012 FHCF Exposure Data), in a submission appendix.

-C. Provide color-coded maps by county reflecting the percentage changes in the average loss costs with specified deductibles for frame owners, masonry owners, frame renters, masonry renters, frame condo unit owners, masonry condo unit owners, manufactured home, and commercial residential from the output ranges from the previously-accepted model.
+C. Provide color-coded maps by county reflecting the percentage changes in the average hurricane loss costs based on the 2012 FHCF Exposure Data with specified deductibles for frame owners, masonry owners, frame renters, masonry renters, frame condo unit owners, masonry condo unit owners, manufactured homes, and commercial residential from the hurricane output ranges from the previously-accepted hurricane model.

-Counties with a negative percentage change (reduction in loss costs) shall be indicated with shades of blue; counties with a positive percentage change (increase in loss costs) shall be indicated with shades of red; and counties with no percentage change shall be white.
+Counties with a negative percentage change (reduction in hurricane loss costs) shall be indicated with shades of blue; counties with a positive percentage change (increase in hurricane loss costs) shall be indicated with shades of red; and counties with no percentage change shall be white.
 The larger the percentage change in the county, the more intense the color-shade.

 Figure 14